iamabhay121/hedera-dashboard/README.md

 1. **Set Up Operator Credentials** (Optional but Recommended):
    - Click "➕ Create New Account"
    - Enter your operator Account ID and Private Key
+   - **Important**: Your operator account will fund new accounts with 10 HBAR each, so ensure it has sufficient balance
    - These credentials will be saved in localStorage for future account creation

 2. **Create or Enter Account**:
    - If you have operator credentials, accounts can be auto-created
+   - **New accounts automatically receive 10 HBAR** transferred from the operator account upon creation
+   - **Note**: Ensure your operator account has sufficient HBAR balance (10 HBAR + transaction fees)
    - Alternatively, manually enter an existing Account ID and Private Key
    - The dashboard will automatically fetch balances when an account is entered